-All member clubs are required to have a Level 2 coach (Athletics Coach or Coach in Running Fitness (or Level 2 equivalent coach) to run their training sessions.
+All member clubs are required to have an Athletics Coach or Coach in Running Fitness (or Level 2 equivalent coach) to run their training sessions.
 This is required to ensure the club remains insured whilst delivering their athletics activities.

 If you wish to affiliate but do not yet have a Athletics Coach or Coach in Running Fitness please e-mail firstname.lastname@example.org.

 The club should be able to identify and access appropriate training facilities for their club sessions.
 Clubs must take responsibility for ensuring the safety of all participants and should have in place risk assessments for their activities.
 Further information on health & safety can be found on the UKA website.